 When two shapes have the same genus number, they're said to be "homeomorphic."
 And when two shapes are homeomorphic, you can imagine one of the shapes being made of an infinitely flexible material and morphing into the other.

 A sphere and my Mad Hatter's hat are homeomorphic with genuses of 0.
-They are homeomorphic to a tea saucer, but not homeomorphic to a teapot (genus of 2).
+They are homeomorphic to a tea saucer, but not homeomorphic to an unlidded teapot (genus of 2).
 And they are not homeomorphic to a teacup (genus of 1).
 But a torus IS!!
 And not only is a torus homeomorphic to a teacup, but the comparison of these two shapes is probably the most famous example of homeomorphism.

 And now you can understand what the following tutorial is really about.
-We'll paint mugs with 7 shapes in different colors in such a way that all 7 shapes are touching the other 6.
+We'll paint mugs with 7 contiguous shapes in different colors in such a way that all 7 are touching the other 6.

 It's time to start taking the painting of pottery into very serious consideration, for we are preparing ourselves to move out of the theoretical realm to bring magic into the real world.